SeaQL/seaql.github.io/SeaORM/docs/04-generate-entity/04-enumeration.md

 # ActiveEnum

-You can use Rust enums in model where the values are mapped to a database string, integer or native enum.
+You can use Rust enums in models where the values are mapped to a database string, integer or native enum.

 ## String